 The last thing I expected having finished the damn thing was feeling lost and a little sad.
 This made things even worse when my Mum called me at work two days ago.
 I hadn't expected her call for one thing.That morning, thanks to my ex-girlfriend's reappearance, I've been visiting fucking Facebook way more than I used to and left a status update, an uninteresting coded reference to Daft Punk as I mentioned wanting to stay up all night to get a pity shag, "exactly like the legend of the Phoenix."

 My mate Ian, ever the wag, queried the gender I was hoping to nail.
 Elif said that was better than nothing.
 And my Mum told me to call her friends' daughters who were equally single and desperate, adding publicly that I needed to overcome my shyness.
 Which was nice.
-Then there was the odd insult, my Mum spamming the comments (including her complaining that I'd blocked her for some reason), followed by my gay cousin saying he could get me laid at a Soho gathering.
+Then there were some insults and my Mum spamming the comments (including a complaint that I'd blocked her for some reason), followed by my gay cousin saying he could get me laid at a Soho gathering.
 My mistake had been to enquire about it.
-Mainly I wanted to know if it was fluffy, happy gay with hordes of faghags sniffing around, and not bald, bearded leather fistmonsters chained against the wall in Club Rectum.
+I wanted to know if it was fluffy, happy gay with hordes of faghags sniffing around, and not bald, bearded leather fistmonsters chained against the wall in Club Rectum.
 Because, you see, I like faghags.
-They gravitate around gay men to avoid charmless straight male cliches like me while I can merge into the throng, dazzling everyone with my wit while the girls interest in me grows as they assume I'm gay and unobtainable.
+They avoid charmless male cliches like me and gravitate around gay men I can pretend to be, dazzling everyone with my wit while the girls interest in me grows as they assume I'm gay and unobtainable.
 (This technique has yet to work, but I live in hope.)

 Not long after I tell cousin 'Derek' that the gayest I'm willing to get is chatting about fashion, music, romcoms and being surrounded by faghags, Mum calls.